YashKothari2002/gt-cs-profEmail-Scraper/README.md

 Call the function from the gtScraper.py script as:

 findEmails(area) where area is a string such as:
-  "Computer Vision"
+  "Computer Vision" or
-  "Natural Language Processing"
+  "Natural Language Processing" or
   "Human Computer Interaction"